NidhiSingh0068/DocBot/README.md

 # DocBot

-This is a 'self learning' chatbot program.
-This is a basic chatbot which tells about the covid-19 queries.
+This is a chatbot which tells about the covid-19 queries using information available over internet using web scraping.